AuroraArc/auroraarc/README.md

 ### About Me :

-I'm a student programmer who's interested in AI and machine learning.
+I'm a student programmer who's interested in ML/DL and quantum computing.

 This is my [portfolio](https://auroraarc.github.io/), where you can see my projects and what I'm currently working on.